Mokkapps/website/src/content/posts/2019-11-11___change_detection/index.md

 * You receive a `ExpressionChangedAfterCheckedError` and need to solve it
 * You need to improve your application performance

 I hope this article could help you to have a better understanding about Angular's Change Detection.
-Feel free to use my [demo project](https://github.com/Mokkapps/angular-change-detection-demo) to play around with the different change detection strategies.
+Feel free to use my [demo project][demo-github] to play around with the different change detection strategies.

 ### Recommended Articles